top of page

 We will describe the Heart Chakra following four main maps: the original Vedas, the 5 Elements of the Medicine Wheel, the Inca shamanic tradition and A. Judith’s Age development model.
 (For an overview of the models, see Unit 3 ‘The Energy of Chakras’)

-We will also refer to the teaching of Orin and Daben in the Awakening the Light Body training, and to the Metaphysics of the Rays of Light, originated in the Vedas and divulged in modern times by Alice Bailey.
+We will also refer to the teachings of Orin and Daben in the Awakening the Light Body training, and to the Metaphysics of the Rays of Light, originated in the Vedas and divulged in modern times by Alice Bailey.

 Description and Archetypes

 The heart chakra is positioned in the centre of the chest.
-In the Vedas it is called Anahata, meaning unstruck sound, or sound happening with no musical instruments, symbolizing the unmanifested principle, the sound of the Soul which exists beyond the physical dimension.
+In the Vedas, it is called Anahata, meaning unstruck sound, or sound happening with no musical instruments, symbolising the unmanifested principle, the sound of the Soul which exists beyond the physical dimension.
 Unstruck also means that which cannot be hurt, because the True Self is always pure and cannot be affected by any events in the world of phenomena.

-There are two meanings for the star combining two triangles:
+There are two meanings for the star, combining two triangles:

-In the Inca medicine wheel the spirit of Eagle is associated with the spirit of Condor, and they both reside in the heart.
+In the Inca medicine wheel, the spirit of Eagle is linked to the spirit of Condor, and both reside in the heart.
 Eagle and Condor are symbols of life and death, in the cycle of transformation of all existence.
-The element of death is symbolic of letting go of our past, of what doesn’t serve us anymore, and ultimately of the death of our limited Ego.
-Death ‘as transformation’ is needed to step out of social conditioning and old karmic trajectories, in order to manifest our truest Soul vision in life.
-According to the Inka, the human race belongs to the star nations - our family of light, in the realm of the Upper World.
-Through the gateway of the heart we access the expanded consciousness of the Soul planes, and source there the vision of our highest evolutionary path on Earth.
+Death symbolises letting go of our past, of what no longer serves us, and ultimately of the death of our limited Ego.
+Death as transformation is needed to step out of social conditioning and old karmic trajectories, in order to manifest our true Soul vision in life.

 Emotions, core beliefs and issues in the heart chakra

-The purpose of the second Ray of Light is to unlock the Divine Love within our Heart.
-The Laws of Love and Wisdom all revolve around the core truth of the statement ‘I am Love’, meaning that Love is a vibration, and it is who we are.
-Two important corollaries of this core truth are that ‘There is no other’ and ‘Love is never found or lost’.
-In other words ‘Love is what comes through when we are open’ and ‘We all shine the same divine light, and share the stream of love that flows between us’.
+Two important corollary truths are that ‘There is no other’ and ‘Love is never found or lost’.
+Love is what comes through when we are open, and as we all shine the same divine light, we naturally share the stream of love that flows between us.

 Positive core beliefs in the heart chakra: